mmartin46/Salsa_Platformer/README.md

   any enemies.
 - The game experiments with a computer-player that is supposed to follow and help the player collect coins.

+  The computer-player uses a hill-climbing algorithmic approach and determines which state is the most optimal based on how close the computer-player is with the main player.

 ## Screenshots
 <p float="left">